DocsDevelopmentArchitecture

 │ ├── email/ # Email list, viewer, composer

-│ ├── calendar/ # Calendar views and event modals
+│ ├── calendar/ # Calendar views, event modals, task views

 │ ├── search/ # Search panel, chips